After a deathWills Act 7 of 1953

 1. Print every page on plain white paper

 Print the full document, including the cover page.
-Do not staple, hole-punch or bind the pages, keep them loose or use a paper clip so the witnesses can sign each page.
+Do not staple, hole-punch or bind the pages.
+Keeping pages loose makes it straightforward for everyone to sign where needed.

 2. Choose two competent witnesses